 Free Tax Preparation Help for Vermonters

-During tax preparation time, many organizations offer free tax filing assistance to Vermonters.
-Depending on your needs and your situation, you might qualify for free help through special programs for low-income and/or senior Vermonters.
-If you have questions about taxes and your workers' compensation, personal injury, or Social Security disability money, find answers from our lawyers here.
+Many organizations offer free tax filing assistance to Vermonters.
+Depending on your needs, you might qualify for free help through special programs for low-income and/or senior Vermonters.
+If you have questions about whether your workers' compensation, personal injury, or Social Security disability money is taxed, find answers from our lawyers here.

 Which Free Tax Help Program Is Best For Me?